PerilousBooklet/PerilousBooklet/README.md

 ## Info

 Hi, I'm Raffaele Orabona.
-I'm a junior software developer specialized in building desktop and web applications in Java.
+I'm a junior software developer specialized in Java.
+I enjoy building desktop and web applications.

 ## About Me

-WIP
+I have experience in ?, I bring ?
+My passion lies in ?

 ## Technical Skills